benlansdell/physics-notebooks/_posts/2021-02-28-convexity-part-1.md

 ### Conclusion

-We've seen here the basic components of ....
+We've seen here the basic components of convex optimization, including what convexity is, some properties of convex functions, and how these relate to optimization with gradient descent.
+In the next post we will study how the theory of convex functions applies to Lagrange optimization and related concepts.